Credit Reports, Scores & Alerts

 If I am refused credit, will it impact my credit report?

-If you’ve been declined for credit by one credit provider and you continue to make a number of applications, the resulting enquiries on your credit report will negatively affect your chances of obtaining credit in the future.
+If you’ve been declined for credit by one credit provider and you continue to make a number of applications, the resulting enquiries on your credit report can negatively affect your chances of obtaining credit in the future.

 If you’ve been refused credit, you have a right to obtain your consumer credit information free of charge within 90 days of being declined credit.
+ASIC MoneySmart also provides information to help if you have been rejected for a loan.

 Who can access my Credit File?